 Peru did not become a second Hawaii.
-Japanese immigration was soon curtailed in 1923 with the abolition of contract labor migration.
-It was abolished under the pretext that many immigrants had fled or perished on the plantations due to harsh labor conditions; in reality, however, it was abolished due to Peru’s economic contraction, following the declining demand in Europe (Fukumoto 1997).
+Japanese immigration was soon curtailed in 1923 with the abolition of contract labor migration, under the pretext that many immigrants had fled or perished on the plantations due to harsh labor conditions; in reality, however, it was abolished due to Peru’s economic contraction, following declining demand in Europe (Fukumoto 1997).
 After 1923, Japanese immigrants were allowed only by way of “calling” (yobiyose) from close kin already settled in Peru.

 Brazil

 When Peru began to tighten its immigration laws, Japan’s emigration project swiftly shifted to Brazil (Endoh 2009).
 Similar to Peru, emigration to Brazil began in the context of growing labor shortages on plantations, after African slavery was abolished in 1888 and European countries, notably Italy, restricted emigration to the country by way of a government order in 1902 (Masterson 2004; Nishida 2018).
 As in Peru, “Asiatics” were not preferred for the country’s “Whitening” policy.
 Yet, placed between Blacks and Whites in the country’s racial hierarchy, Asians were viewed as “submissive” and “manageable” enough for harsh plantation work (Schpun 2016).
-In 1907 the government of São Paulo agreed to receive 3,000 Japanese immigrants by providing travel subsidies, conditional on family-based immigrants of at least 3 members, in an attempt to secure a stable supply of labor (Masterson 2004).
+In 1907, the government of São Paulo agreed to receive 3,000 Japanese immigrants by providing travel subsidies, conditional on family-based immigrants of at least 3 members, in an attempt to secure a stable supply of labor (Masterson 2004).
 The following year (1908), 781 immigrants set sail for Brazil to work on coffee plantations in the state of São Paulo.

 Upon arrival, Japanese immigrants faced much hostility in the country that favored White immigrants, just as they had in Peru.
 Hostility escalated in the 1920s, as the flow of Japanese immigration peaked in the country, compounded by the world-wide recession and rising nationalism preceding the advent of the authoritarian regime of Getulio Vargas (1937-45).
 This resulted in various restrictive measures, including the 1934 constitution that precluded the Japanese, along with other foreigners, from becoming medical doctors or lawyers.
 In 1937, foreign language education of children under the age of fourteen was prohibited, followed by the ban of all foreign language schools in 1938.
 A series of laws were passed to restrict immigrant rights to assembly, freedom of the press, and loans.
 Most significant of all was the “Act to Restrict the Immigration of Aliens by Two Percent” (1934).
 This national origin quota act limited the number of new entrants to 2% of the population of each nationality already in the country for the previous 50 years.
 Informally called the “Japanese Exclusion Act,” it aimed to curtail the entry of the Japanese, who made up the largest immigrant group during that period (Wakatsuki 1975; Endoh 2009).
 Subsequently, the volume of Japanese immigration to Brazil decreased drastically, from 22,900 in 1934 to 5,750 in 1935 (ibid.).

 Despite the rising tide of restrictive measures across countries, the Japanese government continued to send emigrants.
 In fact, amid growing hostility, the government tightened its grip on its emigration project by redirecting emigrants to less desired and less populated hinterlands (Wakatsuki 1975; Tigner 1981).
-During this period of intensified “nationalization” of emigration, the government established two key organs--the Overseas Development Company (Kaigai Kogyo Kabushiki Kaisha) and the Overseas Emigration Association (Kaigai Ijuu Kyokai) in 1917 and 1927, respectively—and acquired through them various farmlands in the states of São Paulo and Pará in Brazil, along with Junin Province in Peru and La Colmena in Paraguay etc., to settle emigrants as agricultural migrants (Endoh 2009; Tigner 1978).
+During this period of intensified “nationalization” of emigration, the government established two key organs--the Overseas Development Company (Kaigai Kogyo Kabushiki Kaisha) and the Overseas Emigration Association (Kaigai Ijuu Kyokai) in 1917 and 1927, respectively—and acquired through them various farmlands in the states of São Paulo and Pará in Brazil, along with Junin Province in Peru and La Colmena in Paraguay, to settle emigrants as agricultural migrants (Endoh 2009; Tigner 1978).
 It was in these remote areas where emigrants cultivated barren lands and planted seeds to establish Japanese farming settlements (ibid.).